henniss/pwcg-postprocessing/README.txt

 Installation:

 * Install cygwin.
-Make sure to select the ed, jq, and libiconv packages.
+Make sure to select the ed, jq, libiconv, and perl packages.
 * Edit core.sh and make sure to point the relevant variables to appropriate filesystem paths.
 * Set "Build Binary Mission File" to 0 in PWCG global configs.
 * Generate a new mission.